njhulsey/Ardu-Controller/README.md

   - Buzzer
   - lipo battery charger
   - LEDs
+  - Serial (which is used to communicate with a PC)

 As for the code there are two projects included in this repository.
 The first project is used for controlling a mouse with the game controller using python's serial class.